 Do not rest asking this question until you are completely satisfied with the answer.
-It is important the client/agency relationship begins on the right foot.
-Our clients come to Stealing Share because they want to win — it is as simple as that.
+It is crucial the client/agency relationship begins on the right foot.
+Our clients come to Stealing Share to win — it is as simple as that.

 We counsel them to be more dispassionate when choosing an ad agency.

-Remember, with the exception of an “Effie”, winning “Ad” awards have nothing to do with building great brands.
+Remember, except for an “Effie,” winning “Ad” awards have nothing to do with building great brands.
 They are self-serving aggrandizements judged by other ad folks.

 Today, the advertising world is crammed with delightfully entertaining ads.
 Ads that become the fodder of conversation for everything other than the brand they are intended to propel upward.

 The moral of this story is that if you want to steal market share, you need to think outside of the current box.
 And look into your brand permission when changing your brand.